 Germany – Gesellschaft mit beschränkter Haftung (Gmbh)

 Gesellschaft mit beschränkter Haftung translates to “company with limited liability” and, like limited companies in the UK, a GmbH is a legal entity that is separate and distinct from the individuals who run it.
-For sole traders and for people in partnerships, the individuals’ personal assets are at risk if there is a claim against the organisation but shareholders in a GmbH are liable to lose only the value of the share capital to which they subscribe.

 Germany’s business sector is renowned for its technical, engineering and automotive industries and, with its, stable economy and well-developed financial and banking markets it remains an attractive jurisdiction for foreign investors to looking to incorporate in Europe.